 Help the organization scale Scrum using common practices.

 Assist in setting standards for acceptance criteria, Definition of Done (DoD) and Definition of Ready (DoR) across teams.

 Create a template to create stories and tasks that establish a common language.

 Help the Product Owner to understand the importance of clear, self-explained, testable, non-ambiguous user stories.

-Help the Product Owner understand the deep technical aspects of the technology/product.
+Help the Product Owner understand the profound technical aspects of the technology/product.

-Help the PO to prioritize the backlog, based on ROI to the customer.
+Help the PO prioritize the backlog based on ROI to the customer.

 Help the PO increase the product backlog’s visibility to stakeholders.

 Help the PO learn about technical debt and how to avoid it.

 Help the PO understand the team’s limitations, both technical and personal.